Melakwa Lakes and Denny Creek

 The trail begins in boggy lowland forest, where giant conifers stand like gateposts.

-Denny Creek – Melakwa Lake Trail, September 17, 2022.
+Denny Creek – Melakwa Lake Trail, Washington.

 For most of its distance, the trail traces Denny Creek to its headwaters at Hemlock Pass.

-Denny Creek – Melakwa Lake Trail, July 02, 2017.
+Denny Creek – Melakwa Lake Trail, Washington.

 Not far from the trailhead, the Interstate 90 viaduct soars unexpectedly overhead.
-Not to worry – its roar is soon drowned by Denny Creek’s cheery babble and dies out altogether after approximately two miles/3.20 km.
+Not to worry – its roar is soon drowned by Denny Creek’s cheery babble and dies out altogether after approximately 2.00 miles/3.20 km.

-Denny Creek – Melakwa Lake Trail, July 02, 2017.
+Denny Creek – Melakwa Lake Trail, Washington.

 At approximately 1.25 miles/2.00 km from the trailhead, the trail reaches Denny Creek’s Slippery Slab, a smooth expanse of rock edged by a series of pools and small waterfalls that is popular with parents and small children as a natural water park.
 In winter and spring, higher water volume and a glaze of ice can render the creek crossing treacherous.

-Denny Creek – Melakwa Lake Trail, August 03, 2014.
+Denny Creek – Melakwa Lake Trail, Washington.

 Denny Mountain, here blazoned with evening’s last golden swath, flanks the trail’s lower, open stretches.

-Denny Creek – Melakwa Lake Trail, September 02, 2013.
+Denny Creek – Melakwa Lake Trail, Washington.

 Approximately 1.90 miles/3.10 km from the trailhead, Denny Creek slips over a massive, stony outcrop at Keekwulee Falls.
 Not surprisingly, “keekwulee” means “to fall down” in the Chinook jargon.

-Denny Creek – Melakwa Lake Trail, June 22, 2018.
+Denny Creek – Melakwa Lake Trail, Washington.

 Throughout the trailside’s woodlands, seeps, and meadows, look for a variety of wildflowers, including, top row, left to right, pink mountain-heath (Phylloce empetriformis), common harebells (Campanula rotundifolia, queen’s cups (Clintonia uniflora), catchflies, or, campion (Silene sp.), yellow avalanche-lilies (Erythronium grandiflorum), five-leaved brambles (Rubus pedatus), western, or, Sitka columbines (Aquilegia formosa), partridgefoots (Luetkea pectinata), and bird’s beak louseworts (Pedicularis ornithorhyncha); middle row, tall bluebells (Mertensia paniculata), red elderberries (Sambucus racemosa), Pacific bleeding hearts (Dicentra formosa), Pacific trilliums (Trillium ovatum), subalpine spiraea (Spiraea splendens), and western bunchberries (Cornus unalaschkensis); and, bottom row, plumed false Solomon’s seals (Maianthemum recemosum), star-flowered false Solomon’s seals (Maianthemum stellatum), two-leaved false Solomon’s seals (Maianthemum dilatatum), rose, or, Douglas’s spiraea (Spiraea douglasii), common beargrass (Xerophyllum tenax), white marsh marigolds (Caltha leptosepala), and pioneer, or, stream violets (Viola glabella).
+Denny Creek – Melakwa Lake Trail, Washington.

 After attaining Hemlock Pass, the trail enters a pleasant forest and descends small, rolling hills.
 Just before reaching Melakwa Lake, a side trail leads downhill approximately 1.00 mile/1.60 km to Lower Tuscohatchie Lake and, just beyond, Pratt Lake.
 With transportation arranged between trailheads, the Melakwa, Lower Tuscohatchie, and Pratt lake trails can be hiked as a loop of approximately 10.75 miles/17.30 km.
-Denny Creek – Melakwa Lake Trail, September 17, 2022.
+Denny Creek – Melakwa Lake Trail, Washington.

 Melakwa Lake pools in the rift between Kaleetan Peak and Chair Peak.
 (In the Chinook jargon, “kaleetan” means “arrow.”)
 Upper Melakwa Lake, its sister, lies just beyond the tree-lined straits on Melakwa Lake’s north end.
 By stones and leaps, the trail crosses the narrow connecting streams and leads left to Upper Melakwa Lake and right to the not-quite-detached “island” at the base of Chair Peak.
-Denny Creek – Melakwa Lake Trail, July 21, 2013.
+Denny Creek – Melakwa Lake Trail, Washington.

 Upper Melakwa Lake’s stony waters are the final and well-earned destination of this rigorous hike.

-Denny Creek – Melakwa Lake Trail, July 02, 2017.
+Denny Creek – Melakwa Lake Trail, Washington.

 Discussion